Scary Stories Treasury: Inspiration for a Lifetime

 Go ahead, blow that bad boy up. *shudder*

 There are more dark and bizarre stories in this book, like ‘The Drum,’ a story of two girls who find a gypsy playing a drum and are enticed to be more and more horrible until there are dire consequences.
+This one's always been upsetting to me because even at the end and even at my age, I still don't fully understand what happens and why.
+It's dark and twisted.
 There is a vampire story, ‘The Window,’ the setting of which reminded me so much of my own house that I was afraid to look out my bedroom window for a time.

 Schwartz also makes sure to inject humor, telling stories like ‘The Viper,’ where a window-washer's thick accent causes a housewife undue distress.
 Several of the stories have been set up with read-aloud instructions, and there’s a couple songs in there for a sing-a-long.

-The notes and sources at the end of each section of this anthology are worth reading as well, as Schwartz explains where he got the story from and it’s canonical origins.
+The notes and sources at the end of each book (and at the end of the entire series in the Kindle version) are worth reading as well, as Schwartz explains where he got the story from and it’s canonical origins.

 Stephen Gammell’s illustrations are a large part of what made these books so nerve-wrackingly scary.
 They’re also a large part of the reason these books are challenged.
 Faces are distorted, animals’ bodies are melded with human parts, hair becomes a broom-brush wild with static and oil.
 These were the first drawings I’d ever seen that I felt had a physical texture.
 I had to put a Post-It note over one of them, which accompanies the story ‘It’s Him!’